How to pay for a wedding

 7. Start a side hustle

-Tips for paying for a wedding
+Tips to save for a wedding

 Start saving early